 Looking for reactive Apollo controllers?
 See @apollo-elements/core

-inherits from ApolloElement
+ApolloMutation inherits from ApolloElement and implements the ApolloMutationInterface.

 Read the mutation component guides for examples and tips.